confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 Requiring the user to include a synthesised column in the projection is not ideal.
 However, we propose this is best short term solution given the current functionality.

-The name of the column will always be `KSQL_COL_0` unless a column with that name already exists.
+The name of the column will always be `ROWKEY` unless a column with that name already exists.
 When the synthetic column is missing, the error message will detail the name and its reason for being.